-Substance use destroys the lives of many, and is all too often a root cause of homelessness.
-Families in Transition offers a specialized Recovery Program for female community members (do not have to be a participant if Families in Transition) who struggle with substance use and may also have a history of trauma.
+The Family Willows Substance Use Treatment Center recognizes how substance use can destroy the lives of many, and is all too often a root cause of homelessness.
+Families in Transition-New Horizons offers specialized treatment programs for those in the community who struggle with substance use.

 To sustain participants on the road to recovery, the program provides the following:

-Health services provided to individuals and families through the Health Care for the Homeless (HCH) Manchester – Mobile Community Health Team clinic (provided at the Families in Transition 122 Market Street location), available to all Family Willows IOP participants.
+Health services provided to individuals and families through the Health Care for the Homeless (HCH) Manchester – Mobile Community Health Team clinic (provided at the Families in Transition Family Place Resource Center and Shelter at 177 Lake Ave., Manchester, NH), available to all Family Willows IOP participants.
 Alumni support and 12 Step programming.

-Please note: No one will be denied access to Family Willows services due to inability to pay, in addition, there is a discounted/sliding fee schedule available.
+Please note: No one will be denied access to Family Willows services due to inability to pay.
 Please inquire with Families Willows intake for further information.

 Funded in part by NH DHHS Bureau of Drug and Alcohol Services.